Transfinite Adams representability: Obstruction theory in triangulated categories

 The following corollary is a new result.
-It should be compared to the fact that, if $\aleph_0$\nobreakdash-Adams representability holds then the ideal of phantom maps is a square zero ideal, cf.~\cite{Ne97}.
+It should be compared to the fact that if $\aleph_0$\nobreakdash-Adams representability holds then the ideal of $\C C$\nobreakdash-phantom maps is a square zero ideal, cf.~\cite{Ne97}.
 Actually, one can check along the same lines that this is also true under $\alpha$\nobreakdash-Adams representability.
+For an arbitrary well generated triangulated category we have the following result.